 RESPONSE AFTER PRIMARY TREATMENT: Patients are assigned to 1 of 2 arms.

 ARM A (CR OR PR AFTER PRIMARY TREATMENT): Patients discontinue nivolumab and undergo observation.
 If PD is documented, patients receive nivolumab IV over 30 minutes on day 1.
-Courses repeat every 28 days in the absence of PD or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of PD or unacceptable toxicity.
 If PD is documented after re-initiation of nivolumab, patients then receive nivolumab IV over 30 minutes and ipilimumab IV over 30 minutes on days 1 and 22.
-Treatment repeats every 3 weeks for up to 2 courses in the absence of unacceptable toxicity.
+Treatment repeats every 3 weeks for up to 2 cycles in the absence of unacceptable toxicity.
 Patients then continue nivolumab on day 1.
-Courses repeat every 28 days in the absence of PD or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of PD or unacceptable toxicity.

 After completion of treatment, patients are followed up at 30 and 100 days, and then every 6 months for 2 years.